yarhtut/Zelandia_PHP_Slim_Api/README.md

 To adopt Zealandia School activities which currently used in paper type to Android App, simple RESTful Api and Web admin using PHP Slim framework, JQuery(AJAX), bootstrap.

 ##Outcome
--An administration website for maintaining wildlife content on the database and for setting up users with logins.​ -An Android application for school children to use on their visits to Zealandia to record sightings of the various wildlife at the sanctuary.​
+-  An administration website for maintaining wildlife content on the database and for setting up users with logins.​
+-  An Android application for school children to use on their visits to Zealandia to record sightings of the various wildlife at the sanctuary.​
--A REST API for data synchronisation between the Android mobile devices and the webserver.
+-   A REST API for data synchronisation between the Android mobile devices and the webserver.